 44-30-515, C.R.S directs that the buildings and areas in which limited gaming will be conducted meet or exceed the codes adopted by the Director of the Division of Fire Prevention & Control except that there is no retroactive application of building code provisions for structures built or remodeled prior to July 1, 2011.

-The Division of Fire Prevention and Control is authorized to certify a person with fire safety responsibilities who is employed by, under contract to, or volunteers services to the state or a governing body as a fire inspector by the provisions of section 24-33.5-1211, C.R.S.
+The Division of Fire Prevention and Control is authorized to certify a person with fire safety responsibilities who is employed by, under contract to, or volunteers services to the state or a governing body as a fire inspector by the provisions of Section 24-33.5-1211, C.R.S.

-The Division of Fire Prevention and Control is authorized to certify a person with third-party building inspector, hereafter referred to as a delegated building inspector, responsibilities by the provisions of section 24-33.5-1213.5, C.R.S.
+The Division of Fire Prevention and Control is authorized to certify a person with third-party building inspector, hereafter referred to as a delegated building inspector, responsibilities by the provisions of Section 24-33.5-1213.5, C.R.S.

-The Division of Fire Prevention and Control is authorized to certify a person with fire suppression system inspector and/or plan review responsibilities by the provisions of section 24-33.5-1206.4, C.R.S.
+The Division of Fire Prevention and Control is authorized to certify a person with fire suppression system inspector and/or plan review responsibilities by the provisions of Section 24-33.5-1206.4, C.R.S.

 The purpose of this rule change is several-fold.
 First, this rule change adopts a minimum Code for Mobile Food Establishments, as required by Colorado House Bill 25-1295.